The primary objective of the Biosafety Program at the University of Tennessee is to ensure a safe working environment for faculty, staff and students.

 Initial Training Notice

 The initial training of Biosafety Principles and Bloodborne Pathogens is done in a class setting.
-You must register for these classes by emailing the Biosafety Office at email@example.com or calling 974-9836.
-Contact the Biosafety Office if there is a time conflict with your schedule.
+You must register for these classes by completing a registration form on that individual event listed on the events page.
+Contact the Biosafety Office at (865) 974-5547 if there is a time conflict with your schedule.
 The Biosafety training is 60 minutes.
-Bloodborne Pathogen training immediately follows the Biosafety training and will last about 30 minutes.
+Bloodborne Pathogen training immediately follows the Biosafety training, and will last about 30 minutes.

 Please see our Events page for a Biosafety Training Schedule.